-Since 2003, Peek Packaging has designed and supplied custom chipboard boxes for all areas across the country.
-Designing unique and effective packaging solutions while keeping a multitude of variables in mind such as budget, logistics, and point of sale is Peek’s greatest capability to produce the ideal solution for customers.
+Here at Peek, we design unique and effective packaging while keeping a multitude of variables in mind such as budget, logistics, and point of sale to produce the ideal solution for customers.
 As a chipboard box manufacturer and designer of custom packaging, we’ve worked with all types of industries for health and beauty packaging, medical packaging, cannabis and CBD packaging, technology packaging, food packaging, and distribution.
 We understand every product is unique and your packaging should reflect that.
 We have the experience to design the chipboard box that will work for you.

 Peek Packaging’s project managers will help guide you through options we have to meet your needs and make the process as easy as possible.
 Structural and graphic designers on staff will also help to bring your concept to production.
-See how Peek Packaging can help you create the perfect custom chipboard packaging and enable your product to stand out amongst your competition!
+See how Peek Packaging can help you create the perfect custom chipboard packaging boxes and enable your product to stand out amongst your competition!

 COMMON CUSTOM CHIPBOARD BOX STYLES